 Keith is a professor of engineering with three engineering degrees and an MBA from UC Davis.
 The courses he teaches include HVAC, electronics, general engineering, materials science, alternative energy technologies, and engineering plumbing.
 Previously, he worked as an engineer and program manager in the telecommunications industry.
 He holds a patent on a tunable high frequency oscillators.
 Before that, he designed robotic highway maintenance vehicles.
 Aside from his professional experience, he has served as treasurer for many years and for many school boards.

-Tom Panas is an El Cerrito Resident, 2015-2017 CBOC Chairperson 2016 Subcommittees: Audit (Chair), Executive (Chair), Reports Tom has extensive experience with bonds and finance.
+Tom Panas is an El Cerrito Resident, 2015-2016 Chairperson of the WCCUSD CBOC and was chair of the CBOC Audit Subcommittee and Reports Subcommittee.
+Tom has extensive experience with bonds and finance.
 He has a BS in Computer Science from Cal Poly and an MBA in Finance from UC Berkeley.
 Tom was awarded his CPA certificate in 1980 and has been the CFO at two software companies.
-In the community, Tom serves on the County Library Commission and is the treasurer and a board member of the Richmond Emergency Food Pantry, the El Cerrito Historical Society, and the Friends of the El Cerrito Library.
+In the community, he is the treasurer and a board member of the Richmond Emergency Food Pantry, the El Cerrito Historical Society, and the Friends of the El Cerrito Library.

-He also serves on the Board of the El Cerrito Library Foundation.
+Tom also serves on the Board of the El Cerrito Library Foundation.
 He has lived in West County since 1975 and was added to the El Cerrito Wall of Fame in 2014.
-He serves on the CBOC to help support West County schools.
+Tom served on the WCCUSD School Board 2016-2020.

 Mission-driven and accomplished senior executive with extensive international and domestic nonprofit management experience in community development, education, and finance.

 Blends leadership with teamwork to develop and implement innovative solutions that produce bottom line results.
 Offers an open, goal-oriented management style that uses strategic vision, analytical capabilities, and financial management skills to help individuals and communities reach their full potential.